ghostery/adblocker/bench/comparison/overview.md

 *Ghostery* is slower than *uBlock Origin* and *AdblockPlus* here is that to achieve maximum performance while matching as well as minimize memory usage, there is a bit more work to do up-front.
-In practice this does not matter so much since it is a one-time operation and that sub-sequent loads are performed from cache, and this is really fast (in fact, we can even perform the parsing backend-side and just ship the serialized version of the blocker, which removes this step completely).
+In practice this does not matter so much since it is a one-time operation and that subsequent loads are performed from cache, and this is really fast (in fact, we can even perform the parsing backend-side and just ship the serialized version of the blocker, which removes this step completely).